TobiasEisenhuth/MindReader/README.md

 Simple rigged memory game in ASP.NET, created to explore the development and deployment of Cloud hosted applications.

 # Deployed Instances

+> [!IMPORTANT]
+> In case the instances are down due to cutting costs, please get in touch to get them up and running!

 | Techstack | URL |
 |--|--|
 | Azure - nativ Web App | https://mindreader-huf5dmb2g2hmdmg0.germanywestcentral-01.azurewebsites.net/ |